Limit Order Books: Challenges of Studying LOBs

 In this section, we discuss some of the challenges that LOBs present researchers.
-In particular, we discuss technical issues associated with the study of empirical LOB data, and present several challenges inherent in modelling a LOB within the general framework set out in Section \ref{lobfunction}.
+In particular, we discuss technical issues associated with the study of empirical LOB data and present several challenges inherent in modelling LOBs.